andresalves01/joga_ai_server/README.md

 # Joga Ai - A Soccer Court Booking App

-Joga Ai (in english would be something close to "Play There") is a Flask-based backend for a soccer court booking application that allows users to find and reserve soccer courts in their region, similar to how Airbnb handles property rentals.
+Joga Ai (in English would be something close to "Play There") is a Flask-based backend for a soccer court booking application that allows users to find and reserve soccer courts in their region, similar to how Airbnb handles property rentals.
 Additionally, this backend offers a integration for court owners who wish to manage their court bookings.

 This README provides an overview of the project, its features, and instructions on how to set it up and use it.